-No SEO expert would advise to compromise on content or promise top rank with mediocre content.
+No SEO expert would advise you to compromise on content or promise top rank with mediocre content.

 If you are in communications, research analysis, online marketing, or working with any sort of web publication, I bet you often come across a lot of discussion on SEO, digital marketing, information technology, social media and all other things related to digital publishing.
 And, many a time, folks talk at length about how SEO and its paraphernalia are all that is required to get noticed digitally.